Matthew 27:57-66 · Matthew · Updated April 25, 2026

 Summary

-This passage details the burial of Jesus, a significant event in the Gospel of Matthew that sets the stage for the resurrection.
-After Jesus' crucifixion, a wealthy man named Joseph from Arimathaea, who is also a follower of Jesus, steps forward.
+The passage describes the Burial of Jesus, an event in the Gospel of Matthew that sets the stage for the resurrection.
+After Jesus' Crucifixion, a wealthy man named Joseph from Arimathaea, who is also a follower of Jesus, steps forward.
 Joseph approaches Pilate, the Roman governor, to request the body of Jesus for burial (Matthew 27:57-58).
 Pilate grants this request, allowing Joseph to take the body.

-Joseph takes Jesus' body, wraps it in a clean linen cloth, and places it in his own new tomb, which is carved out of rock (Matthew 27:59-60).
-He then rolls a large stone across the tomb's entrance and leaves.
+Joseph takes Jesus' body, wraps it in a clean linen cloth, and places it in a new tomb he owns, carved out of rock (Matthew 27:59-60).
+A large stone is rolled across the tomb's entrance, and Joseph leaves.
 Mary Magdalene and another Mary are present, sitting across from the tomb, witnessing these events (Matthew 27:61).
 The following day, the chief priests and Pharisees visit Pilate.
 They express concern that Jesus' disciples might steal the body and claim He has risen, as Jesus had predicted His resurrection after three days (Matthew 27:62-63).
 They request that the tomb be secured to prevent any tampering (Matthew 27:64).

 Chiastic structure